iamarrow88/rsschool-cv/cv.md

 * Git, GitHub

 ## Code examples
-Peak array index KATA from CODEWARS: Create a function that takes an integer as an argument and returns "Even" for even numbers or "Odd" for odd numbers.
+My solution of KATA from CODEWARS: Create a function that takes an integer as an argument and returns "Even" for even numbers or "Odd" for odd numbers.
 ```
 function even_or_odd(number) {
   if (number % 2 === 0) {